SAP/spartacus-docs/_pages/install/integrations/open-payment-framework-integration.md

 This command uses schematics to modify your application and add the modules that are needed to launch the `opf` library.

-### OPF Library Subdivision
+### Open Payment Framework Library Subdivision

-The OPF library is divided into two distinct sub-libraries ensure optimal performance and a seamless user experiences.
+The `opf` library is divided into two distinct sub-libraries ensure optimal performance and a seamless user experiences.

 The `opf` library is split into sub-libraries as follows: